prabh045/ZivaOrder/README.md

 Third Part used

--Kingfisher
+-Kingfisher Installed using SPM

 Installation
 1. Clone the repo
-2. Run Pod install
+2. open .xcodeProject
-3. Open .xcworkspace project
+3. Make sure that Kingfisher is there, otherwise please install using any preferred method